adamsmd/BibScrape/README.md

   BibScrape may no longer work correctly.

 - Sometimes publisher pages don't load properly and an error results.
-Often re-running BibScrape fixes the problem.
+Often times, re-running BibScrape fixes the problem.

 - Sometimes publisher pages stall and don't finish loading, which causes BibScrape to hang.
 If BibScrape takes longer than 60 seconds for one BibTeX entry, the publisher page has probably stalled.
-Often, re-running BibScrape fixes the problem.
+Often times, re-running BibScrape fixes the problem.

 - If a publisher page consistently hangs or errors, use `--window` to show the browser window and see what is going on.